hrosiak/nurex/docs/json_format.md

 ```

 ### Fermi Motion Correction
-keyword: __fermi_correction__ - array of 2 numerical values corresponding to the mean momentum correction in MeV/c.
+keyword: __fermi_motion__ - array of 2 numerical values corresponding to the mean momentum correction in MeV/c.
 Defaults is [90,90]
 example:
 ```
     "fermi_motion":[85.0,85.0]